coretex-ai/coretexpylib/README.md

 * **Dataset Management and Annotation Tools:** Powerful tools for managing and annotating datasets,

-* **Experiment Orchestration and Result Analysis:** Detailed management of experiments, ensuring reproducibility and easy comparison of results,
+* **Run Orchestration and Result Analysis:** Detailed management of runs, ensuring reproducibility and easy comparison of results,

 * **IT Infrastructure Setup:** Easy setup of IT infrastructure, whether connecting self-managed computers or using paid, dynamically scalable cloud computers,

-* **Live Metrics Tracking:** Real-time tracking of experiment metrics during execution,
+* **Live Metrics Tracking:** Real-time tracking of run metrics during execution,

-* **Artifact Upload and Management:** Easy upload and management of experiment artifacts, including models and results.
+* **Artifact Upload and Management:** Easy upload and management of run artifacts, including models and results.

 ## Guaranteeing Reproducibility

 One of the key benefits of Coretex.ai is its ability to guarantee reproducibility.
-The platform keeps track of all experiment configurations and parameters between runs, ensuring that users never lose track of their work.
+The platform keeps track of all configurations and parameters between runs, ensuring that users never lose track of their work.

 ## Supported Use Cases